Dragnex/1800_DTC15/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This is SkillStreaks, a browser based web application to help users track how often they're working towards their goals.
-Hello this is Sam

-    Dragnex is here
-ayo this is my line!

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...
+* Firebase/Firestore

 ## Content
 Content of the project folder: